Forward--Inverse Interplay in FEM-Based EEG Source Imaging: Distributional Signatures of Advanced Source Models and

 \section{Results}

 Figure~\ref{fig.L.vecnorms} (a--d) displays examples of column norms of a lead field computed with DUNEuro and Zeffiro Interface.
 The DUNEuro lead fields have been computed using the Whitney basis functions, while Zeffiro uses $\Hdiv$ interpolation in the source space.
 Interpolation of the vector basis functions from the mesh nodes and element faces and edges to the synthetic source positions is done using Position-Based Optimization (PBO) \cite{pursiainen-etal-2016}, which allows the source positions to deviate from the mesh structure itself, instead of being anchored to the mesh geometry and introducing mesh-based bias to the solution.
 Separate source generation also allows one to limit the size of the lead field used in the inverse phase, making computations more feasible.

-The norm of the Whitney-based $\leadFieldMatrix$ behaves as expected in Figure~\ref{fig.L.vecnorms}: electric potential $\electricPotential$ falls off with the inverse distance from a point source.
-The fact that the field described by $\transferMatrix$ is constructed by first placing sources at the PEM electrode positions $\electrodePosition$, then solving for a potential field from them to the mesh nodes $\meshNodePosition$ and finally using Helmholtz reciprocity \cite{malmivuo1995emfields,gross2023reciprocity} or the transposition of $\transferMatrix$ to produce a mapping from $\meshNodePosition$ to $\electrodePosition$.
+The norm of the Whitney-based $\leadFieldMatrix$ behaves as expected in Figure~\ref{fig.L.vecnorms} (a--b): electric potential $\electricPotential$ falls off with the inverse distance from a point source.
+The fact that the field described by $\transferMatrix$ is constructed by first placing sources at the PEM electrode positions $\electrodePosition$, then solving for a potential field from them to the mesh nodes $\meshNodePosition$ and finally using Helmholtz reciprocity \cite{vanrumste2004reciprocity,gross2023reciprocity} or the transposition of $\transferMatrix$ to produce a mapping from $\meshNodePosition$ to $\electrodePosition$.
 This is then interpolated to the source positions $\sourcePosition$ to produce $\leadFieldMatrix$.
-The $\Hdiv$-based field in Figure~\ref{fig.L.vecnorms} is more irregular, and the decay of the lead field column norm is weaker from the vicinity of the electrodes towards the thalamus.
+The $\Hdiv$-based field in Figure~\ref{fig.L.vecnorms} (c--d) is more irregular, and the decay of the lead field column norm is weaker from the vicinity of the electrodes towards the thalamus compared to Whitney.

 Figure~\ref{fig.erotuskuva} displays how a reconstruction of a cortical source behaves when a lead field has been produced by interpolating $\transferMatrix$ via Whitney's face-intersecting and edgewise basis functions, Local subtraction or Zeffiro's $\Hdiv$, and then reconstructed with either sLORETA, SHAL1R, SKF, or DS.
-We also observe differences between Whitney vs. Local subtraction and $\Hdiv$ vs. Local subtraction.
+We also observe differences between Whitney and Local subtraction and $\Hdiv$ and Local subtraction.